 - Thomas Sowell is an extremely influential contemporary supply-side economist who also writes articles for popular audiences.
 He is also well known for his book, A Conflict of Visions, which provides a philosophical treatment of modern politics.

-- Hernando de Soto is a Peruvian economist who is known for his work on the informal economy.
+- Hernando de Soto, a Peruvian economist and president of the Institute for Liberty and Democracy, is known for his work on the informal economy.
 He argues that sustainable economic growth requires that all individuals have easy access to a strong legal system that protects their property rights.
 He argues that respect for the rule of law is critical for developing communities to create opportunity and prosperity.
 His book, The Mystery of Capital: Why Capitalism Triumphs in the West and Fails Everywhere Else, is an excellent primer on why private property rights are so critical.

 - In this touching video by the Values & Capitalism project, learn how an American toy company is fighting poverty in Honduras by giving their workers the means to help themselves.

-- The CATO Institute, a libertarian think tank, has organized a collection of free-market economists and authors in this online forum to address the question, “If you could wave a magic wand and make one or two policy or institutional changes to brighten the U.S. economy’s long-term growth prospects, what would you change and why?”
+- CATO Institute has organized a collection of free-market economists and authors in this online forum to address the question, “If you could wave a magic wand and make one or two policy or institutional changes to brighten the U.S. economy’s long-term growth prospects, what would you change and why?”
 To see their answers, click on their photos.

 Here are some videos that outline the logic behind a free-market approach: